Congregation Shaare Zedek (Manhattan): Recent years

 From 2009 to 2014, the congregation was led by Rabbi William Plevan.
 Although Shaare Zedek was the last Conservative synagogue in the area to allow fully egalitarian worship, women now participate in every aspect of the service and the congregation was recently served by a female rabbi.
 While preserving the traditional liturgy quite closely and committing to a fairly strict observance of Jewish law, the community is generally politically and socially progressive.

 In October 2016, citing financial problems connected with the upkeep of the building as well as the Bayside Cemetery in Queens, the synagogue announced that it had signed a contract with a developer to sell the building, which would be replaced with a 14-story condominium, of which Shaare Zedek would own and occupy three floors.
 The sale price was $34.3 million, which would enable the synagogue to "get out of the cemetery business," according to its president.
 In response, resident of the area, concerned not only about the loss of an historic building, but about the loss of air and light from the planned condominium, filed a Request for Evaluation with the New York City Landmarks Preservation Commission in an attempt to have the building landmarked.
-They wanted the Commission to hold an emergency hearing before the building was torn down.
+They wanted the commission to hold an emergency hearing before the building was torn down.
 In July 2017 the appeals of the West Nineties Neighborhood Coalition to the NYCLPC and Community Board 7 and city officials were dismissed, and a State Supreme Court judge approved the synagogue's petition to sell the building to the developer, leaving the preservation effort out of options.
 In October 2017, the congregation moved from 212 West 93rd Street to a temporary location at the Franciscan Center on West 97th Street.
 The redevelopment of the site across 14 floors with a 61000 sqft gross floor area, in partnership with Landsea Holdings incorporated a new synagogue, twenty apartments, and a commercial unit.
-The redevelopment was completed in 2022 and the congregation moved back into the site.
+The redevelopment was completed in 2022.
 In July 2023 the apartments were sold to Landsea for $24.5 million; and the following month it was announced that the yeshiva Hadar Institute will move into the complex as a tenant of the congregation.